RaspberryKitty1/VRC-OSC-Media-Companion/README.md

-# 🧩 YouTube + Twitch Playback to VRChat (Browser Extension)
+# 🧩 YouTube + Twitch Playback to VRChat

-This browser extension sends **real-time YouTube and Twitch playback info** (title, current time, duration, or stream uptime) to a local WebSocket server, enabling your live media info to appear in **VRChat** via OSC.
-It enhances your VRChat chatbox with dynamic media overlays.
+This project provides browser extensions and userscripts that send **real-time YouTube and Twitch playback info** (title, current time, duration, or stream uptime) to a local WebSocket server.
+This enables your live media info to appear in **VRChat** via OSC, enhancing your VRChat chatbox with dynamic media overlays.

 🎯 Compatible with [VRChat Spotify + System Stats Chatbox Integration](https://github.com/raspberryKitty1/VRC_Chatbox_OSC).